-- (1) The Option Right can be exercised from (the "Commencement of the Exercise Period") to (the "Maturity Date"), 10:00 a.m.
+- (1) The Option Right can be exercised, subject to an early termination by way of notice in accordance with § 13, from (the "Commencement of the Exercise Period") to (the "Maturity Date"), 10:00 a.m.
 (Frankfurt am Main local time) (the "Exercise Period"). - (2) Option Rights can be exercised in each case only for at least 1,000 Warrants or an integral multiple thereof.
 The exercise of less than 1,000 Warrants is invalid and produces no effect.
-The exercise of more than 1,000 Warrants in a number that is not divisible by 1,000, shall be deemed as the exercise of the next smaller number of Warrants that is divisible by 1,000. - (3) For an effective exercise of the Option Rights the warrantholder shall: - (a) submit to the Paying Agent a written declaration containing the following information (the "Exercise Notice"): - the name and address of the warrantholder, - ISIN code and quantity of the Warrants to be exercised and - the account of the warrantholder at a credit institution in France to which the Settlement Amount, if any, owed under the Warrants is to be credited; and - (b) deliver the Warrants to the Paying Agent, either (i) by way of an irrevocable order to the Paying Agent to withdraw the Warrants from the securities account maintained at the Paying Agent, if applicable, or (ii) by having the Warrants transferred to the Paying Agent's account at the Clearing System. - (4) Option Rights that were not effectively exercised in accordance with § 4(2) and (3), shall be deemed to have been exercised on the Maturity Date without further requirements if the Settlement Amount is positive (the "Automatic Exercise").
+The exercise of more than 1,000 Warrants in a number that is not divisible by 1,000, shall be deemed as the exercise of the next smaller number of Warrants that is divisible by 1,000. - (3) For an effective exercise of the Option Rights the warrantholder shall: - (a) submit to the Paying Agent a written declaration containing the following information (the "Exercise Notice"): - the name and address of the warrantholder, - ISIN code and quantity of the Warrants to be exercised and - the account of the warrantholder at a credit institution in France to which the Settlement Amount, if any, owed under the Warrants is to be credited; and - (b) deliver the Warrants to the Paying Agent, either (i) by way of an irrevocable order to the Paying Agent to withdraw the Warrants from the securities account maintained at the Paying Agent, if applicable, or (ii) by having the Warrants transferred to the Paying Agent's account at the Clearing System. - (4) Option Rights that were not effectively exercised in accordance with § 4(2) and (3), shall be, subject to an early termination by way of notice in accordance with § 13, deemed to have been exercised on the Maturity Date without further requirements if the Settlement Amount is positive (the "Automatic Exercise").

-§ 5 Exercise Date; Valuation Date; Business Day; Calculation Date fulfilled by no later than 10:00 a.m.
+§ 5 Exercise Date; Valuation Date; Business Day; Calculation Date been fulfilled by no later than 10:00 a.m.
 (Frankfurt am Main local time).
 If these conditions are fulfilled on a day within the Exercise Period that is not a Business Day, or after 10:00 a.m.
 (Frankfurt am Main local time) on a Business Day within the Exercise Period, the next following Business Day shall be deemed the Exercise Date, provided that such day falls within the Exercise Period.
 In case of Automatic Exercise, the Exercise Date is the Maturity Date.

-(1) The "Exercise Date" is, subject to the following provisions, the Business Day within the Exercise Period on which all of the conditions set forth in § 4(2) and (3) have been
+(1) The "Exercise Date" is, subject to the following provisions, the Business Day within the Exercise Period on which all of the conditions set forth in § 4(2) and (3) have

-- (2) The "Valuation Date" is, subject to § 7(1), the Exercise Date or, if the Exercise Date is not a Calculation Date (§ 5(4)), the next following Calculation Date. - (3) "Business Day" is any day (except Saturday and Sunday) on which the TARGET System is operating and banks in Paris are open for business and the Clearing System settles payments.
-"TARGET System" means the Trans-European Automated Real-time Gross settlement Express Transfer System. - (4) "Calculation Date" is any day on which a value of the Underlying is scheduled to be published on Reuters page "XAUFIX=" (or a page replacing such page).
+- (2) The "Valuation Date" is, subject to § 7(1), the Exercise Date or, if the Exercise Date is not a Calculation Date (§ 5 (4)), the next following Calculation Date. - (3) "Business Day" is any day (except Saturday and Sunday) on which the TARGET System is operating and banks in Paris are open for business and the Clearing System settles payments.
+"TARGET System" means the Trans-European Automated Real-time Gross settlement Express Transfer System. - (4) "Calculation Date" is any day on which the European Central Bank is scheduled to determine and publish official fixing rates for currencies.